Vector35/binaryninja-api/docs/dev/annotation.md

 Type Libraries are collections of type information (structs, enums, function types, etc.) stored in a file with the extension `.bntl`.

 Relative to the binaryninja executable, the default type library location is `../Resources/typelib` on macOS and `./typelib` on Linux and Windows.
 Individual .bntl files are organized in subdirectories named for the supported architecture.
-Users may include their own type libraries
+Users may include their own type libraries in the `typelib` folder in their [user folder](../guide/index.md#user-folder).

 The information in a type library is contained in two key-value stores: